 “Our attorneys tell us the name is clear,” said John Postel, marketing and entertainment manager for Kirkwood Station.

 The dispute was a bit of a headache for owner Mike Willerton, who acquired the Jefferson Avenue restaurant previously known as Alandale Brewing Co. in 2009.

-But then in June he decided to get his customers involved and launched a contest for fans on the bar’s Facebook page to suggest a new name.
+But then for fans on the bar’s Facebook page to suggest a new name.

 As it turned out, 10 fans suggested the name Kirkwood Station or a variation of it, but Brett Borgard was named the winner because his submission came in first.
 Borgard won a keg of beer.